-The Trust receives approximately 270 complaints annually from patients, relatives and carers and these complaints are investigated thoroughly.
+The Trust receives approximately over 300 complaints from patients, relatives and carers and these complaints are investigated thoroughly.
 Following investigations, complaints are not upheld, partially upheld or upheld.

 Regardless of the outcome of the complaints, when things go wrong the Trust acknowledges that something could have gone better, provides an apology and an explanation of what will be done to prevent it happening again.

 Actions from Complaints Q1 –2020-2021

 |Service user was unhappy around the lack of written information regarding plaster cast care and how to reduce swelling. |

 There is now a dedicated minor injuries area within the ED that is stocked with a range of minor injury leaflets.

 |Service user who attended ED with the patient complained that the clinicians failed to follow the previous analgesic regime that has been effective in controlling a patient's symptoms ||An apology was provided to the patient and the complainant.
 The patient was sent a health passport to complete and upload unto the Trust's electronic health records in order to ensure that clinicians within the Trust will be aware of the analgesic regime that has proved most effective for the patient when next she attends the Trust|

 |A Complainant was unhappy about delay in treatment and diagnosis in respect of a relative who was a patient at the Trust.|